 - Handlers must have a valid Arizona Department of Public Safety Fingerprint Clearance Card

-- Handlers and their dog(s) must be currently certified by Pet Partners at a "complex" rating
+- Handlers and their dog(s) must be currently certified by Pet Partners at a "Predictable" or "Complex" rating

-- Handlers and their dog(s) must have one year of experience volunteering in a health care setting
+- Handlers and their dog(s) must have six months of experience volunteering in a health care setting

 - Dogs must be up to date on mandatory vaccinations:

 - Bordetella (kennel cough)

 - Distemper, hepatitis and parvovirus

 - Most recent fecal exam showing negative for parasite ova

 Download the animal health record to be completed and signed by your veterinarian (PDF).

 To apply for Caring Canines, complete and submit the online application.
 After you submit your completed application, certifications and vaccination records, Mayo Clinic Volunteer Services will contact you to schedule an interview for you and your dog.